 - Migraine headaches: pain in the head can be a potential cause dizziness or vertigo.
 Some experts refer to this as migraine-induced vertigo.
 In most cases, treating the headache or migraine can resolve the dizziness.

-- Transient ischemic attack or The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain.: sudden onset of dizziness, usually in the presence of other neurological signs, could possibly be a transient ischemic attack (a brief stroke-like attack) or stroke.
+- Transient ischemic attack or stroke: sudden onset of dizziness, usually in the presence of other neurological signs, could possibly be a transient ischemic attack (a brief stroke-like attack) or stroke.
 If a stroke is suspected, you should seek medical attention immediately and undergo appropriate imaging and potentially stroke-related therapies.

 Dizziness or vertigo can be tied to many causes and is not unique to Parkinson’s.
 The symptoms can be provoked by medications, low blood pressure, anxiety, cold and flu, dehydration, heart conditions and more.
 Tell your doctor immediately if you regularly experience dizziness or vertigo.